BLJ12138/FWR/README.md

 **Data preparation**
 The labeled file of the image is in txt format.
+Create a yaml file to configure the dataset:
  Example usage: yolo train data=coco128.yaml
  parent
  ├── ultralytics